top of page

 Lighting Basics

-White Light
+White Light Overview

-Ideally, the LED emitter will sit close to the Black Body Line (BBL), and have minimal Green (+ve DUV) or Magenta (-ve DUV) tint.
-The Nichia 519A and Getian GT-FC40 LEDs are both high-CRI and sit close to the BBL, with a "neutral" tint.
+Flashlights with Nichia 519A, 719A, B35AM, and Getian GT-FC40 LEDs are both high-CRI and sit close to the BBL, with a pleasent "neutral" tint when illuminating objects.
 Most tint related issues are usually minor for photography and can be eliminated by adjusting the tint slider in post-processing.
 However, I would avoid some LEDs notorious for +ve DUV such as the SST-20.

-Coloured light
+Coloured Light

 Coloured lighting for illumination should ideally be used in a subtle manner so as to avoid the photo looking like clown vomit.
 I prefer photos where a single colour is contrasted against cool white light, or good of use of colour theory is utilised when selecting colours.
 There are two options for creating coloured light - using a white light light source with colour filters, or using a light source with colour LEDs.